-Though I may have signed up for something more complicated than I’m willing to host, we did come up with some fun ideas, and when I poked around the web, relying heavily on the Disney-enthusiast bloggers, I found that many folks have done brilliant Frozen parties already.
+Though I may have signed up for something more complicated than I’m willing to host, we did come up with some fun ideas on our own as well, and when I poked around the web, relying heavily on the Disney-enthusiast bloggers, I found that many folks have done brilliant Frozen party ideas already.

 Here’s what my kids want to do: